Penn State Health Offers Latest Innovations in Benign Prostatic Hyperplasia Treatment

 One of the greatest benefits of the UroLift is the limited side effects following the procedure.
 After a TURP or HoLEP, most patients experience retrograde ejaculation—or dry orgasms.
 Additionally, at least a third of patients experience dry orgasms with the GreenLight Laser procedure.
 Conversely, the UroLift procedure preserves both erectile and ejaculatory function.

 Recently, the indications for using the UroLift System were expanded to include men younger than 45 years old, as well as those with enlarged median prostate lobes.
 (It was previously approved for use only in older men with enlarged lateral prostate lobes.)
 Although the UroLift is the least invasive of BPH procedures, symptoms and flow rate improve more with TURP.
 In clinical studies, the UroLift procedure has been proven to be safe and effective in patients for five years.
 An advantage of the procedure is that it does not rule out other treatment options such as the GreenLight Laser, HoLEP, or TURP if needed down the line, Dr. Clark said.

 For all these BPH procedures, the recovery period can range from a few days to a few weeks, with the UroLift often having the shortest recovery.

 The right procedure for an individual patient will depend on his urologist’s experience as well as factors like the patient’s age, prostate size and anatomy, level of symptom severity and comorbidities.
 Urologists at Penn State Health are trained in the full spectrum of procedures to treat men with BPH symptoms requiring surgery.

-Assistant Professor, Division of Urology, Penn State College of Medicine
+Assistant Professor, Department of Urology, Penn State College of Medicine

 Residency: Urology, New York University Medical Center, New York; General Surgery, New York University Medical Center, New York; General Surgery, Bellevue Hospital Center, New York University, New York